nyu-software-engineering/web-app-exercise/instructions.md

 Team members are required to work from a single GitHub shared repository.

-- each team member must be able to push and bull to and from the shared repository.
+- each team member must be able to push and pull to and from the shared repository.
 - each member's code contributions will be tracked, so team members must use their own accounts when making code changes.
 - code changes must be done in branches in the same repository, not in the `main` branch and not in forked repositories.
 - when a code change is complete, the branch should be pushed to GitHub and a pull request should be created using GitHub's interface.
 Another team member must approve the pull request and merge it into the `main` branch if it is good code.